SSivaKumarS/SecureSocial-React/README.md

-🔐 SecureScoialMedia — Privacy-First Social Media (React + Vite)
+SecureScoialMedia — Privacy-First Social Media (React + Vite)

 SecureScoialMedia is a frontend-only privacy-focused social media UI built using React + Vite.
 It demonstrates account-gated access, private posts, visibility controls, and a secure chat UI, all without a backend.

-⚠️ This is a UI / demo project.
+This is a UI / demo project.
 No real authentication or database is used.

-🚀 Features
+Features
-🔑 Authentication Flow (UI Demo)
+ authentication Flow (UI Demo)
 Account creation required to access the app
 Separate Auth Navbar and Main Navbar
 Logout support
 Theme toggle (Light / Dark)

-🏠 Home Feed
+Home Feed

 Create private posts
 Search posts by text